UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 The physical meaning of them being each other's image/preimage under this isomorphism is that, if the two subsystems in thermal contact have intensive quantities $-i_1$ and $i_2$ respectively, then they are in equilibrium with each other.
-Therefore, I would like to call this pair of intensive quantities to be **anticonsistent**.
+Therefore, I would like to call this pair of intensive quantities to be <dfn>anticonsistent</dfn>.

 ---